jookies/jasmin/misc/doc/sources/billing/index.rst

    Asynchronous billing call flow

-In the above figure, user is charged early before submitting SMS to SMSC, and the charged later when the SMSC acknowledge back reception of the message, as detailed :ref:`earlier <billing_async>`, the charged amount in early stage is defined by **early_decrement_balance_percent** :ref:`set in user profile <user_manager>`.
+In the above figure, user is charged early before submitting SMS to SMSC, and the charged later when the SMSC acknowledge back reception of the message, as detailed :ref:`earlier <billing_async>`, the charged amount in early stage is defined by **early_decrement_balance_percent** :ref:`set in user profile <user_credentials>`.

 .. note:: The route rate is expressed on a per-SUBMIT_SM basis, submitting a long SMS will be splitted into multiple **submit_sm SMPP PDUs**, each one will be charged on user.